-While the lowering of biofuel mandates from legislated levels in the EPA's proposed rule for the RFS in 2014 was seen as a blow to domestic ethanol and corn producers, strong ethanol exports have proven to be a bright spot for the industry.
-Strong margins have kept significant capacity in ethanol production, contributing to stable corn grind demand as covered by Darrel Good in an article last week (farmdoc daily February 24, 2014).
+While the lowering of biofuel mandates from legislated levels in the EPA’s proposed rule for the RFS in 2014 was seen as a blow to domestic ethanol and corn producers, strong ethanol exports have proven to be a bright spot for the industry.
+Strong margins have kept significant capacity in ethanol production, contributing to stable corn grind demand as covered by Darrel Good in a post last week.
 Current expectations for the 2013/14 crop year are for around 5 billion bushels of corn-for-ethanol demand.
 Depending on domestic ethanol use and the final RFS rule ethanol exports, continued strength in foreign demand could lead to ethanol exports in the range of 600 million to 1 billion gallons.

 An important point to note is that ethanol or other biofuels produced in the US and exported for consumption overseas do not count toward the blenders’ RFS obligations.
 The Renewable Identification Numbers (RINs) associated with exported biofuels are retired and no longer eligible for use towards RFS compliance.
 Thus, exports are not substituted for domestic consumption but rather represent additional demand.
 Ultimately, exports provide a path around, rather than through, the ethanol blend wall by allowing the domestic industry to produce greater volumes of ethanol than the blend wall limitation implies for domestic use.

 Figure 1 shows monthly ethanol exports based on data provided by the Energy Information Administration.
 Monthly export levels have typically been in the range of 40 to 60 million gallons.
 Future export growth remains uncertain and will depend, as do many commodity markets, on price and policy.